Submitting patches: the essential guide to getting your code into the kernel¶

 Using Reported-by:, Tested-by:, Reviewed-by:, Suggested-by: and Fixes:¶

 The Reported-by tag gives credit to people who find bugs and report them and it hopefully inspires them to help us again in the future.
 Please note that if the bug was reported in private, then ask for permission first before using the Reported-by tag.
+The tag is intended for bugs; please do not use it to credit feature requests.

 A Tested-by: tag indicates that the patch has been successfully tested (in some environment) by the person named.
 This tag informs maintainers that some testing has been performed, provides a means to locate testers for future patches, and ensures credit for the testers.